-Do you, like me, feel helpless, frustrated or even angry when you watch TV pictures of starving children, people having to drink dirty, unclean water and families living in abject poverty?
+Do you, like many of us, feel helpless, frustrated or even angry when you watch TV pictures of starving children, people having to drink dirty, unclean water and families living in abject poverty?

 Governments and international organisations alone cannot solve these problems.
 They can only lay out the framework for agreed action.
 Political leaders and senior officials have to be held to account to make sure that they follow through on all the promises made at the UN so that they allocate the resources needed.
-Individuals around the world, apart from pushing their politicians to do what was promised, also have to take responsibility for the things they can do or influence directly.
+Individuals around the world, apart from pushing their politicians to do what was promised, also have to take responsibility for the things they can do personally or can influence directly.
 They need to look for ways to make their own personal contribution to support the SDGs.

 What Can You Do?
 (WCYDo? or wich-ee-do?) offers individuals information, advice and encouragement to make a commitment to taking small helpful actions in their normal daily life.
 If individuals then encourage and motivate family and friends to participate and commit to similar actions, we can gradually build a global movement of concerned individuals.
 Such a Community, in combination with other like-minded organisations, can collectively make an impact and help create a better, fairer World for everyone - protecting our planet for future generations.